turingschool-examples/jQuery-session/intro.md

 ## Questions
 1. What terminal command would you use to bring jQuery in via npm?
+- npm install jquery

 2. After you have jQuery brought in as a dependency, how would you access it in a JavaScript file? (think about how we bring `chai` into a project)
+- we have to require it in by using `var $ = require("jquery");`

 3. Why would we bring in jQuery as a `dependency` rather than a `devDependency`?
+- our code will malfunction for users if it isn't a normal dependency. devDependency's are for code that isn't required to run the code, but jQuery IS required to run our code.

 4. Looking at the documentation, what does `.addClass()` do?
+- The addClass() method adds one or more class names to the selected elements.

 ## Exercises: